The Last Laugh (Gotham): Plot

-With the GCPD recovering from the massacre and death of Commissioner Sarah Essen, Gordon (Benjamin McKenzie) and Bullock (Donal Logue) start questioning people on the street for info on Jerome (Cameron Monaghan).
-They decide to go to Jerome's father, Paul Cicero (Mark Margolis), to see if he knows where his son is.
-Jerome and Tabitha have already captured and tied up Paul in his own apartment, and when Jerome asks for his future, Paul states that he'll be a curse upon Gotham and that his legacy will be death and madness.
-Jerome kills his dad, and when Gordon and Bullock get there, Jerome's sleeping gas knocks out Bullock and Gordon is kicked in the face by Tabitha (Jessica Lucas), allowing her and Jerome to escape.
+With the GCPD recovering from the massacre and death of Commissioner Essen, Gordon (Benjamin McKenzie) and Bullock (Donal Logue) start questioning people on the street for info on Jerome (Cameron Monaghan) and goes to Paul Cicero (Mark Margolis) to know on his son's whereabouts, unaware that Jerome and Tabitha (Jessica Lucas) have already captured and held Paul hostage in his own apartment.
+Paul reveals to Jerome that he'll be a curse upon Gotham and that his legacy will be death and madness before Jerome kills him.
+When Gordon and Bullock discovered Cicero's corpse, Jerome's sleeping gas knocks out Bullock and Gordon is kicked in the face by Tabitha, allowing her and Jerome to escape.

-Elsewhere, Theo (James Frain) reveals the next stage of his plan as Barbara (Erin Richards) had a romantic encounter with Tabitha.
-Theo states his family built Gotham and that he will get revenge on those who stole the credit for doing so.
+Elsewhere, Theo Galavan (James Frain) reveals the next stage of his plan as Barbara (Erin Richards) had a romantic encounter with Tabitha.
+Galavan states his family built Gotham and that he will get revenge on those who stole the credit for doing so.
 Bruce (David Mazouz) and Alfred (Sean Pertwee) attend the Gotham Children's Hospital Gala and run into Leslie (Morena Baccarin).
-Having no idea Leslie is in a relationship with Jim, Alfred flirts with her.
+Having no idea Leslie is in a relationship with Gordon, Alfred flirts with her.
 Bruce later encounters Selina, who claims she is "working."
-As part of Theo's plan, Jerome and Barbara disguise themselves and take over the show.
-Leslie recognizes Jerome and Barbara and tries to call Jim, but is kidnapped by one of Theo's henchmen.
+As part of Galavan's plan, Jerome and Barbara disguise themselves and take over the show.
+Leslie recognizes them and tries to call Gordon, but is kidnapped by one of Galavan's henchmen.

 When assistant Deputy Mayor Kane (Norm Lewis) is called to the stage, Jerome throws a knife to his chest and reveals himself and Barbara, holding everyone hostage.
-Theo comes and tries playing hero, demanding that Jerome and Barbara stop, until Barbara pretends to knock him out with a mallet.
+Galavan comes and tries playing hero, demanding that Jerome and Barbara stop, until Barbara pretends to knock him out with a mallet.
 As Bruce and Selina are about to leave, Bruce tells Selina he misses her, and goes back to save Alfred.